ehmorris/ecoli-chemotaxis/notes.md

 - How does slider sometimes become broken in top left corner?
 - Something is wrong with the default state of the animation where no cheY is being activated by default
 - Better hero image.
 Looks dead.
+- Replace all bracket things with attribution links

 # Notes 5/3/23